-Teenagers and "fresher" students going to university for the first time are advised to have a vaccination to prevent meningitis and septicaemia, which can be deadly.
+"Fresher" students going to university for the first time should make sure they've had the MenACWY vaccine to prevent meningitis and septicaemia, which can be deadly.

 This page covers information for England.
-If you live or are going to university in other areas of the country, click on the links below:
+If you live in, or are going to university in, other areas of the country, click on the links below:

 What is the MenACWY vaccine?